 According to the provisions set forth by Law Decree No. 201 of 6 December 2011, as amended and supplemented, Italian resident individuals, Italian non-commercial private or public institutions and Italian non-commercial partnership, holding financial assets - including the Covered Bonds - outside the Italian territory are required to pay in their own annual tax return a wealth tax at the rate of 0.2 per cent.
+(0.4 per cent., as of 2024, in case of financial assets held in States or territories with privileged tax regime identified by the Ministerial Decree of the Ministry of Economy and Finance of May 4, 1999).
 This tax cannot exceed $\in$ 14,000 if the taxpayer is not an individual.
 In this case, the abovementioned stamp duty provided for by Article 13 of the tariff attached to Decree 642 does not apply.